 Owner and Spiritual Leader

-Carlos is the owner and, what we like to call, a spiritual leader of StarDome.
+Carlos is the owner and, what we like to call, a spiritual worker of StarDome.
 He’s able to connect to parts of the spiritual universe that most people have never explored, and started StarDome to help others discover their own understanding of it.
 Through this connection, he’s able to provide guests of StarDome with a one of a kind, authentic and individualized experience.

 He grew up in Ollantaytambo, spending much time on Mt.
 Antanuca (where StarDome is built), among 4 brothers, and now has two young children who are creating similar memories.